Australian Renewable Energy Agency

 Grant in 2020

-Allume Energy is a renewable technology company focused on enabling rooftop solar energy access for multifamily housing and apartments.
-The company has developed the SolShare, the first hardware solution that allows a single rooftop solar installation to be utilized by multiple residents within the same building.
-This innovative technology is designed to respond to demand, maximizing benefits for residents while minimizing excess solar energy exports to the grid.
-Allume Energy's system facilitates the sharing of solar power among residents in multi-metered buildings, capitalizing on varying usage patterns to provide equitable access to clean energy, economic savings, and a reduction in carbon footprints.
-The company has successfully installed its SolShare technology in Australia, the United States, and the United Kingdom.
+Allume Energy is a renewable technology company focused on making rooftop solar accessible for the multifamily housing market.
+The company has developed the SolShare, the world's first hardware solution that enables a single rooftop solar installation to be shared among multiple residents within a building.
+This innovative technology is designed to be demand responsive, optimizing benefits for residents while minimizing solar energy exports to the grid.
+Allume's systems are currently operational in Australia, the United States, and the United Kingdom.
+By leveraging diverse energy usage patterns, Allume provides residents with a real-time online portal that allows them to access economic clean power, ultimately helping to reduce their electricity bills and carbon footprints.

 Solcast